Back to guides listing

 Basic information on staying put

-If you, an older person, find it difficult to manage at home there may be ways in which your life can be made easier or safer.
+If you find it difficult to manage at home there may be ways in which your life can be made easier or safer.
 If you have recently been unwell, or are coming out of hospital, you may be concerned about coping in the future.
 A variety of organisations can advise or help you on a range of options, depending on your needs and circumstances.
 You may wish to approach social services to find out about receiving care at home, but there is a range of other or complementary options that may be of more direct assistance to you.

 The main issue may be the unsuitability of your present home in which you would like to stay.
 There are many ways the home may be made more suitable if you want to stay put - with repairs, adaptations, improved heating, security works, or telecare or an alarm system as appropriate, or with changes to the garden to reduce maintenance.

 People can choose to arrange changes for themselves, if they are able and can afford it, but as a starting point it is usually a good idea to see if there is a local Home Improvement Agency (HIA), sometimes called a Staying Put or Care and Repair agency.
 HIAs can advise on necessary building works, including builders' lists and possible grants.
 Some HIAs, for a fee, offer a full agency service organising and supervising works if required.
 You can find your local HIA using our home improvement agency search.

 It may also be possible to find reputable builders or tradesmen through Trustmark - www.trustmark.org.uk or tel.
 0333 555 1234.